 The bassinet can face either way.
 In doubles mode, make your bassinet rear-facing to give the bottom child more space.

 The great thing about the Voyager is that it folds in ANY mode with BOTH seats attached – including parent-facing.
 This is truly unique!
 Yes, it does take some extra steps to fold down the second seat, but it’s very cool for situations like gate-checking it on an airplane, where you REALLY don’t want a bunch of untagged, separate pieces floating about.
 I promise you won’t ever get those back!
 Yes, keeping everything together is definitely beneficial.

 Bottom Line: The Phil & Teds Voyager is an exciting, versatile double stroller that does everything you could want.
-The primary seat can face forward or rear, turns into a bassinet, and has an amazing canopy.
+The primary seat can face forward or rear and has an amazing canopy.
 The second seat also reclines and has a sun canopy, which is hard to find in the tandem stroller world.
 The stroller folds with both seats attached, which is SUPER convenient.
 The tires ride well and never need to be pumped (and cannot pop) and there is more room in the storage basket than most.
 Yes, I believe Phil & Teds thought of everything on this one!